WG21-SG14/flat_containers/proposals/D0460_flat_containers.md

 to fit in a single cache line which in turn improves efficiency for insert, find, and erase operations.

+This issue is not relevant to set containers as they only contain key data.

 This paper's author has also received a number of requests both in person and via e-mail asking for this proposal to require non-interleaved flat map implementation.